A more efficient algorithm to compute the Rand Index for change-point problems: Efficient Rand Index algorithm for CPD

+$C^*$ is the true change-point set, and its elements are called change-points.
 Whenever a change-point occurs, the distribution of the data changes, capturing the idea of abrupt change in the process behavior.
-The random variables between two consecutive change-points have the same distribution, so that they can be seen as belonging to the same group.
+The random variables between two consecutive change-points have the same distribution so that they can be seen as belonging to the same cluster.

-The main purpose of the change-point detection methods is to estimate the set $C^*$ and the CDFs of each interval.
-For an introduction to change-point detection see \cite{niu2016} and \cite{Truong2020}.
+The goal then is to estimate $C^*$ and the related CDFs of each segment.
+The change-point method outputs a change-point set $C$ that best splits the data in contiguous segments according to some statistical criteria or loss function.
+It is then usual to study the performance of the methods by comparing the outputted change-point sets between themselves and against the ground truth with respect to some metric, in our case the Rand Index.
+For an introduction to change-point detection, see \cite{niu2016} and \cite{Truong2020}.